If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 This is the third component of the TTM.

-Self-efficacy is defined as the individual believing that they can successfully perform some given behavior.
+Self-efficacy is the individual believing they can successfully perform a given behavior.

 This was originally called the social cognitive theory, and it says that people are influenced by 3 things: